World Chefs: pastry cookbook doles out tips for Americans in Paris

-NEW YORK, Feb 10 (Reuters) - Pastry chef and cooking school owner Susan M. Holding was a nurse who liked to bake at home until the arrival of an admissions packet from Le Cordon Bleu’s pastry program in Paris changed her life.
+NEW YORK (Reuters) - Pastry chef and cooking school owner Susan M. Holding was a nurse who liked to bake at home until the arrival of an admissions packet from Le Cordon Bleu’s pastry program in Paris changed her life.

 Six month after being accepted into the prestigious program Holding, 55, set off for France.